International-Aerobatic-Club/website-d8/README.md

 # website-d8
-Code base for the upcoming site conversion from Drupal 7 to Drupal 8
+Issues, documents, and code for the upcoming site conversion from Drupal 7 to Drupal 8 (or later).